cyberphone/openbankingwallet/adapting-open-banking-apis.md

 **MUST** be a string of UTF-8 characters supplied in the extension property `human_name`.
 ### 3. Suppress SCA Requests
-Since the proposed "Wallet" scheme performs SCA (Strong Customer Authentication) in a similar way to the EMV standard, the Open Banking API **MUST NOT** ask the user for additional authentications.
+Since a suitable "Wallet" scheme performs SCA (Strong Customer Authentication) in a similar way to the EMV standard, the Open Banking API **MUST NOT** ask the user for additional authentications.

+Note: if there is a need for additional user interactions, they **MUST** be delegated to the associated payment service.
 ### 4. Make `refresh_token` Life-time Unlimited
 In the new mode, `refresh_token` may be renewed as usual but they **MUST NOT** expire.
 ### 5. Grant Consent Requests by Default